‘The Art of Thinking’ about political persuasion.

 - If we don’t consciously use courage, we stay in our comfort zone and are vulnerable to attack.
 New ideas may offend and break current social etiquette but those risks are worth taking to start new conversations, and go forward ‘on the offensive’ with new ideas and strategies.

 It is widely accepted we are living in a climate of political polarisation, where opponents are each engaging in simplistic, black and white, self-righteous thinking and sloganeering.
 If we want nuanced political thinking, we first have to question extremist attitudes.
 Extremely simplistic thinking on both sides blocks dialogues that we need to engage in, at a time where notions of Left and Right seem incoherent and in many ways unrecognisable.
-New political affiliations are emerging where it is widely agreed that we we need a new kind of political discourse.
+New political affiliations are emerging and it is widely agreed that we we need a new kind of political discourse.
 In order to connect with others and come up with agreements over particular principles and values, we need to be able to persuade others.
 Our attitudes impact our ability to do this.
 Our attitudes are a product of our thought processes.

 In the aftermath of the Brexit Vote, the Trump Vote, and UK 2017 election campaign, we are seeing a seismic political change.